CogStack/working_with_cogstack/README.md

 ### Step 3: Enter credentials and Login details
-In the main folder of this repository you must populate the [credentials.py](credentials.py) file with your own CogStack hostnames, username and passwords.
+In the main folder of this repository you can populate the [credentials.py](credentials.py) file with your own CogStack hostnames, username and passwords.

-If you have any questions or issues obtaining these details please contact your local CogStack administrator.

 For an automatic authentication experience, the credentials.py contents can be prepopulated with your CogStack instance credentials:
 ```